Henry Collen: Photocopier

 Meanwhile, in 1952, the George Eastman House was offered for purchase one of Henry Collen's copies from a dealer of rare books in California.
 It was unknown how this dealer had obtained this copy.

 Wood's article also includes copies of bills for production costs and copies of the treaty (included in Appendix).

 At any rate, even after such seemingly important strides in the infant field of photography, Henry Collen still had unsurmountable hurdles to face in his attempts to make photography a financially viable profession.
 The problem, in part, was due to the nature of his relationship to Talbot.

 The relationship between Henry Collen and Henry Talbot seems quite complex.
 They were probably good friends.
 Talbot originated the calotype process and licensed Collen to practice it.
 Henry paid Talbot a fair share of his profits.
 Collen worked to perfect the process and invested considerable time and energy into this work.
 He wanted patent protection rights from Talbot because of this.
 Talbot stalled in this area.
 As mentioned earlier, Talbot had the scientific knowledge and Collen the artistic, but for some reason, Talbot did not pursue the business possibilities attendant to the caloytype process.
 When Collen was asked to photograph the Treaty of Nanking, Talbot's wife later lamented about why Talbot himself hadn't done the job "for her Majesty."
 (Schaaf).

 Schaaf also states that Talbot for some reason did not share all of his expertise with Collen, and at some point Henry's lack of scientific know-how limited his ability to experiment further.
 Henry Collen had taken over one thousand calotype portraits but had received payment for only 265 of them.
 It was not profitable for Collen or Talbot to continue.
 He ended his calotype business in 1844 and retired to St. Albans in 1861.
 He had photographed some of the most important people of his day and his photographic work was respected enough to hang in Buckingham Palace.

 The largest collections of his photographic works are in the George Eastman House in Rochester, N.Y. and The Science Museum in London as well as the Fox Talbot Museum and the Royal Photographic Society.

 In spite of an unfortunately shortened photographic career, Henry Collen is mentioned and published in various journals of photography and science (see appendix).

+Personal life

+When he was 29, he married Ellen Dison, who was born in 1805 and had spent her childhood in Ireland.
+They were married on 12 August 1826 in Maghera in County Londonderry in Ireland.